 What are blue chip companies?

-A blue chip company, therefore, is a large, established, stable and high-quality company.
+Blue chip companies, therefore, are large, established, stable and high-quality companies.
 They are stalwarts of the industry they engage in – secure, and financially sound companies that have seen and weathered several economic cycles.
 They are viewed as relatively low volatile investments as their size and market dominance allow them to sustain poor growth phases, secure better funding, and reach bigger markets.

 Reliance Industries, ITC, Hindustan Unilever, Tata Consultancy Services are all examples of mature, quality companies operating in different industries.
 They are each cited by investors as a blue chip company.
 Blue chip companies like these are mature companies in the stock market.

 Apart from the above, blue chips are also distinctly characterized by their extremely large market capitalization.
 Market capitalization is simply the number of shares in a company multiplied by its market price.
 Market capitalization of blue chip companies usually runs in several lakh crores.
 Mentioned below are ten of the many blue chip India along with their market capitalization.